zineb790/unit-3/OneDrive/Bureau/unit-3/mern-app/client/README.md

 you can run and connect to mongoose by npm start . in the client side react, axios and react-router-dom are used to better serve the UI.

+### Unsolved Problems
+the app is still under development for the delete and update of the data.

+#### Future Enhancements

+working on the ability to add more options to the navbar and animation with css